mr-alex-leonov/HOMEWORK-Assignement-1/WealthSimple/WealthSimple.md

 *WealthSimple was inspired by an idea to give tips to colleagues and help them build an investment portfolio.
 Michael Katchen, who worked in Silicon Valley-based Startup developed a spreadsheet with advice for his coworkers.
 He then took his idea further and created WealthSimple to help regular people invest their money (as little as 1$) by supplementing regular 'in-person' advice with robo-advisory based on user's preferred risk level.*

-*Since it's inception, WealthSimple has undergone multiple funding rounds and, at its peak in 2021, was valued at more than $5 billion CAD*
+*Since its inception, WealthSimple has undergone multiple funding rounds and, at its peak in 2021, was valued at more than $5 billion CAD*

 **Seed Round - CA1.9M**
 **Series A - CA$30M**